Why Breath Control Is the #1 Skill Returning Singers Must Relearn

 Next Steps

-Stack skills: Once breath control feels automatic, you can try our 5-day Vocal Warm-up Refresh.
+Stack skills: Once breath control feels automatic, you can try other Quick Warm-Ups.

 Stay hydrated: Well-lubricated folds need less air to vibrate efficiently.

 Ready to see how proper breath support can immediately extend your phrase length?
-Put today’s drill on repeat, then share your progress in the challenge community.
+Put today’s drill on repeat and check out the Vocal Refresh app.
 Your future high notes will thank you!